 "Value(s) applied": provide the value applied.
-Where a time series of data is used, where several measurements are undertaken or where surveys have been conducted, supply them to reproduce the calculation.
+Where a time series of data is used, where several measurements are undertaken or where surveys have been conducted, supply detailed information in the appendix or as annexes.
+To report multiple values referring to the same data or parameter, use one table.
+If necessary, use references to spreadsheets;